QUICK TRAIL FACTS

 - Sights: Gorgeous views, mountain bog

-My sister and I hiked this Mahoosuc trail (a section of the Appalachian Trail) on a beautiful holiday weekend in October, close to peak foliage, and we were surprised at how few people we saw after getting beyond Table Rock!
+My sister and I hiked this Mahoosuc trail (a section of the Appalachian Trail) on a beautiful holiday weekend in October, close to peak foliage, and we were surprised at how few people we saw after Table Rock!
 The lore of the trail, according to a fellow we met who hikes the mountain frequently, is that many hikers are drawn to the gigantic and impressive Old Speck Mountain across Route 26, leading to a quieter experience on the north side of Grafton Notch State Park and Mahoosuc Public Lands.
-I wonder.

-From Route 26, the hike starts relatively steeply, crossing and then following a stream.
+Appalachian Trail: From Route 26, the hike starts relatively steeply, crossing and then following a stream.
 You’ll pass two intersections with trails to Table Rock, one close to the start of the hike, and the second at about 0.9 miles.
-The trail continues to climb for another mile, skirting a small mountain called Hedgehog Hill, before hitting a relatively level middle leg.
+The trail continues to climb for another mile, skirting a small mountain called Hedgehog Hill, before hitting a relatively level middle section.
 When you reach the junction to the 0.1-mile spur to the lean-to, at roughly 2.5 miles, get ready to start climbing again.
 You’ll head up a steep section for approximately 1.1 miles, with the conifers getting steadily shorter around you, to reach the first of the great views from an open patch of ledge on West Peak.

 Take a breather, look at the route ahead — you have a very clear vision of your final 1.2 miles.
 It looks more intimidating than it actually is!
 From West Peak, descend a short steep leg (~240 feet), which includes a wooden ladder, to a beautiful boggy dip between the peaks.
 The final stretch includes a steep climb up exposed rock ledge to East Peak’s long, flat, open summit.
 We encountered high winds.
 Go the length of the summit, following the winding, stone-edged path and string of cairns to the summit cairn and intersection with the long-distance Grafton Notch Loop Trail.